 Why use an open ended question?

-Posted in Marketing, Small Business Advice, Uncategorized, sales on August 25th, 2009 by Tracie Gilbert – 1 CommentNow that you have brushed up on your Listening Skills, let’s explore how to get your customers talking.
+Posted in Marketing, sales, Small Business Advice, Uncategorized on August 25th, 2009 by Tracie Gilbert – Comments Off on Why use an open ended question?Now that you have brushed up on your Listening Skills, let’s explore how to get your customers talking.
 Usually the easiest way to do this is to ask an open ended question.

 Open ended questions simply refer to questions that can’t be answered with a single word such as yes or no. Open ended questions inspire long answers, rather than just one or two words.
 In a sales setting, an open-ended question, rather than close-ended questions, can be especially beneficial.